Stafford: Culture

 Victoria Park, opened in 1908, is a 13-acre (53 ha) Edwardian riverside park with a play park, bowling green, bird cages and greenhouses.
 It has a children's play area, a sand-and-water-jet area replacing an open-air paddling pool, and a bmx/skateboard area.
 Stafford also has a 9-hole golf course near the town centre.

 Recent developments on Riverside allowed for an expansion of the town, notably with a new Odeon cinema to replace the ageing one at the end of the high street.
 Stafford Film Theatre is based at the Gatehouse Theatre and shows independent and alternative films.
 There is a tenpin bowling alley at Greyfriars Place.
 The new Stafford Leisure Centre opened in 2008 on Lammascote Road.

-Night life consists of smaller bar and club venues such as Casa, the Grapes, the Picture House, neighbouring night clubs Couture and Poptastic, Hogarths, and rock gigs at the live music venue Redrum.
+Night life consists of smaller bar and club venues such as RIVA, Casa, the Grapes, the Picture House, neighbouring venues such as Top of The World, Hogarths, and rock gigs at the live music venue Redrum.
 Most of these are in walking distance of each other.
-There is a big student patronage, with coaches bringing them from Stoke-on-Trent, Cannock and Wolverhampton.
+There was previously a big student patronage, with coaches bringing them from Stoke-on-Trent, Cannock and Wolverhampton.